Are you looking for a care service offering reduced fees in a location of your choice?

-By listing care homes and carers in the Care Co-Operative who offer discounts of up to 25%, we aim to bring more affordable care to you and your families, which in turn will give you peace of mind when working out your finances.
+By listing care services in the Care Co-Operative who offer discounts of up to 25%, we aim to bring more affordable care to you and your families, which in turn will give you peace of mind when working out your finances.

 Once you have registered with us and your membership has been confirmed you can search the care provider members and benefit from reduced fees obtained by the Care Co-Operative.

 For further advice about financing your care, consult a financial advisor with later life accreditation.Read more

 Do you want to provide an even better service to your service users?
 Are you held back by the fees being imposed on you by the local authority commissioners?

 Join the Care Co-Operative and benefit from an increased number of enquiries from self-funding service users.

 As a Co-Operative we are looking to sign up care services which are willing to offer a discount to self-funding service users and their families.

 Once you sign up with us we will advertise your service on our website and alert the service user members who are looking for care, that you are willing to offer a discount.

 As a care provider member you will have the opportunity to market yourselves to service users and their families whose financial assessment requires them to pay in full for their own care.

 As a result, your service will be much more attractive to service members and you will benefit from an increased number of enquiries.